Live Better by Moving Abroad!

-For the cheapest places to live in the world, you can probably have loads of health problems upon arrival, pay everything in cash out of pocket, and still spend less than you did just on insurance and co-pays the year before.
-It's not uncommon for some procedures to literally be one-tenth of prices in the United States, from x-rays to doctor visits to a dental cleaning and check-up.
+For the cheapest places to live in the world, you can probably have loads of health problems upon arrival, pay everything in cash out of pocket, and still, spend less than you did just on insurance and co-pays the year before.
+It’s not uncommon for some procedures to literally be one-tenth of prices in the United States, from x-rays to doctor visits to dental cleaning and check-up.

 Even for those coming from a country with a national health care system, the care you get abroad will often be better than what you’re used to at home.